isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This design requires the following discipline:

 * Derived classes such as `D` must not expose a public constructor.
-Otherwise, `D`'s users could create `D` objects that don't invoke `PostInitialize`.
+Otherwise, `D`’s users could create `D` objects that don’t invoke `PostInitialize`.
 * Allocation is limited to `operator new`. `B` can, however, override `new` (see Items 45 and 46).
 * `D` must define a constructor with the same parameters that `B` selected.
 Defining several overloads of `Create` can assuage this problem, however; and the overloads can even be templated on the argument types.

-If the requirements above are met, the design guarantees that `PostInitialize` has been called for any fully constructed `B`-derived object. `PostInitialize` doesn't need to be virtual; it can, however, invoke virtual functions freely.
+If the requirements above are met, the design guarantees that `PostInitialize` has been called for any fully constructed `B`-derived object. `PostInitialize` doesn’t need to be virtual; it can, however, invoke virtual functions freely.

 In summary, no post-construction technique is perfect.
 The worst techniques dodge the whole issue by simply asking the caller to invoke the post-constructor manually.
 Even the best require a different syntax for constructing objects (easy to check at compile time) and/or cooperation from derived class authors (impossible to check at compile time).